Bury chairman issues a passionate plea to Sunderland owner Stewart Donald

-Bury owner Stewart Day has this passionate plea for Sunderland chief Stewart Donald ahead of EFL meeting
+Bury owner Steve Dale has this passionate plea for Sunderland chief Stewart Donald ahead of EFL meeting

-Bury chairman Stewart Day has issued a passionate plea to the rest of the EFL - as clubs prepare to congregate to discuss the club’s future.
+Bury chairman Steve Dale has issued a passionate plea to the rest of the EFL - as clubs prepare to congregate to discuss the club’s future.

 Representatives from the Black Cats and the other 70 members of the EFL will unite on Thursday for the first leagues meeting of the 2019/20 campaign.